-More specifically, the project will lead to 2 Intellectual Outputs:
+More specifically, the project has led to 2 Intellectual Outputs:

 1. An education module (30 ECTS in total) of 5 international courses of 6 ECT and an OER